robbyrenz/classical-mythology/prep-for-final/final-summary.md

 - something

 ### Gilgamesh & Enkidu
-- Gilgamesh, king of the Sumerian city-state of Uruk, who was two-thirds god and one-third man.
+- **Gilgamesh**, king of the Sumerian city-state of Uruk, who was two-thirds god and one-third man.
 - He was physically beautiful, immensely strong, and very wise, but he was a cruel despot.
 - He lorded over his subjects, raped women, accomplished his building projects with forced labor, and his exhausted subjects groaned under his oppression.
-- So basically, the gods heard his subjects’ pleas and decided to keep Gilgamesh in check by creating a wild man named Enkidu, who was as magnificent as Gilgamesh.
+- So basically, the gods heard his subjects’ pleas and decided to keep Gilgamesh in check by creating a wild man named **Enkidu**, who was as magnificent as Gilgamesh.
 - Enkidu became Gilgamesh’s great friend, and Gilgamesh’s heart was shattered when Enkidu died of an illness inflicted by the gods.
 Gilgamesh then traveled to the edge of the world and learned about the days before the deluge and other secrets of the gods, and he recorded them on stone tablets.
 - The summary of the epic poem:
     - The epic begins with Enkidu.
 He lives with the animals, suckling at their breasts, grazing in the meadows, and drinking at their watering places.
 A hunter discovers him and sends a temple prostitute into the wilderness to tame him.